PremierLangage/wims-lti/wimsLTI/mail/README.md

 * `expiration` - Expiration date of the class in the format `yymmdd`.
 * `limit` - Maximum number of student in the class.
 * `level` - Level of the class (E1, E2, ..., E6, H1, ..., H6, U1, ..., U5, G, R).
+* `lms_url` - URL of the LMS the LTI request has been sent from
+* `wims_url` - URL of the WIMS server targeted by the LTI request When creating a new class, **WIMS-LTI** will send a mail using the language found in the LTI request.
+If there is no subdirectory for a given language, `en/` will be used.